Expertise to help you reach your goals and maximize the value of your financial data.

 To start, note that financial strength is not financial literacy.
 It's not about checking boxes to offer the “right” financial products to your customers.
 Financial strength is about giving customers the option to withstand financial hardships and take more risks.
 For many people this means moving from living paycheck to paycheck to saving, investing, and eventually even reaching the Holy Grail of living off of interest and returns.

 Citi’s Developer Hub enables developers from various digital companies to connect to Citi via API.
 Notably, Intuit uses this connection to authorize data sharing with Quickbooks and Mint, Quantas uses it for their credit card offerings, and SingSaver uses it for instant account verification with Citi cards.
-The offerings in the develop hub vary by country, but Citi allows account aggregation, access to transaction data, authorization, and reward information in many places.
-By creating this developer hub, Citi is positioning itself for flexibility and stronger connections for their customers who use third-party apps.
+The offerings in the developer hub vary by country, but Citi allows account aggregation, access to transaction data, authorization, and reward information in many places.
+By creating this developer hub, Citi is positioning itself for flexibility and stronger connections for their customers who use third-party apps, resulting in customer satisfaction and retention.

 Financial strength plays out differently depending on the individual, but at the end of the day, the tools that people need to get there are really not that significantly different.
 They want to know information such as, “Am I on track?” or “Am I meeting my goals?” or “What does my cashflow look like?”